searchintelligence/sidt/README.md

     df0,
     sheet_name="Methodology",
     title="Methodology",
-    description="A sheet with a 'Methodology' header, with an empty cell to manually write a methodology into." column_widths=[250],
+    description="A sheet with a 'Methodology' header, with an empty cell to manually write a methodology into.", column_widths=[250],
     wrap_cells=True,
     position=0,